Vesta Finance (VSTA) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Vesta Finance Historical Price

-According to the latest data gathered on Vesta Finance live price page, the current price of Vesta Finance is 0.02343259USD.
-The circulating supply of Vesta Finance(VSTA) is 22.44M VSTA , giving it a market capitalization of $525.88K.
+According to the latest data gathered on Vesta Finance live price page, the current price of Vesta Finance is 0.02737011USD.
+The circulating supply of Vesta Finance(VSTA) is 22.44M VSTA , giving it a market capitalization of $612.46K.

 The Vesta Finance Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of VSTA based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.